slackapi/node-slack-sdk/docs/_packages/oauth.md

 ### State validation

 By default, this package handles generating and validating a `state` parameter during OAuth installation.
-The state parameter helps to mitigate the risk of [CSRF attacks](https://auth0.com/docs/configure/attack-protection/state-parameters#csrf-attacks) and is strongly recommended.
+The state parameter helps to mitigate the risk of [Cross-Site Request Forgery](https://datatracker.ietf.org/doc/html/rfc6749#section-10.12) and is strongly recommended.

-In specific installation scenarios, such as when an Org-Wide app is installed from an admin page, state validation cannot be completed.
-In this case, you can disable validation via setting the `InstallProvider#stateValidation` option to `false`.
+In specific installation scenarios, such as when an Org-Wide app is installed from an admin page, state validation cannot be completed because a `state` parameter isn't provided.
+In this case, you can disable `state` validation via setting the `InstallProvider#stateValidation` option to `false`.
 In this case, the installer will no longer require that `state` be present to proceed with installation.
-It will attempt to validate `state` only if it is provided in the request url parameters.
+However, it will attempt to validate `state` only if it is provided in the request url parameters.

 ```javascript
 const installer = new InstallProvider({